symfony/symfony-docs/reference/configuration/security.rst

     .. code-block:: php

         // config/packages/security.php
+        use Symfony\Config\SecurityConfig;

+        return static function (SecurityConfig $security) {
             // ...

-        $container->loadFromExtension('security', [
-            'firewalls' => [
-                // 'main' is the name of the firewall (can be chosen freely) 'main' => [
+            // 'main' is the name of the firewall (can be chosen freely)
+            $security->firewall('main')
                 // 'pattern' is a regular expression matched against the incoming
                 // request URL.
-If there's a match, authentication is triggered 'pattern' => '^/admin',
+If there's a match, authentication is triggered ->pattern('^/admin')
                 // the rest of options depend on the authentication mechanism
                 // ...
-                ],
-            ],
-        ]);
+            ;
+        };

 .. seealso::